technovangelist/katacoda-scenarios/dd101autodiscok8s/intro.md

-In this section we are going to add another monitor that will alert us when one of our webservers goes down.
+In this section we are going to configure Autodiscovery for some redis pods in Kubernetes.
+You use a similar block in a Kubernetes YAML file that you used in Docker Compose, but they are **annotations** instead of **labels**.